 Because influenza vaccine contains only noninfectious viruses, it cannot cause influenza.
 Respiratory disease after vaccination represents coincidental illness unrelated to influenza vaccination.
-The most frequent side effect of vaccination reported by fewer than one third of vaccinees is soreness at the vaccination site that lasts for up to 2 days.
+The most frequent side effect of vaccination is soreness at the vaccination site that lasts up to 2 days.
+These local reactions generally are mild and rarely interfere with the ability to conduct usual daily activities.
 In addition, two types of systemic reactions have occurred:

-- Fever, malaise, myalgia, and other systemic symptoms occur infrequently and most often affect persons who have had no exposure to the influenza virus antigens in the vaccine (e.g., young children).
-These reactions begin 6-12 hours after vaccination and can persist for 1 or 2 days; - Immediate-presumably allergic-reactions (e.g., hives, angioedema, allergic asthma, and systemic anaphylaxis) occur rarely after influenza vaccination.
-These reactions probably result from hypersensitivity to some vaccine component; the majority of reactions are most likely related to residual egg protein.
+- Fever, malaise, myalgia, and other systemic symptoms can occur following vaccination and most often affect persons who have had no exposure to the influenza virus antigens in the vaccine (e.g., young children).
+These reactions begin 6-12 hours after vaccination and can persist for 1 or 2 days.
+Recent placebo-controlled trials suggest that among elderly persons and healthy young adults, split-virus influenza vaccine is not associated with higher rates of systemic symptoms (e.g., fever, malaise, myalgia, and headache) when compared with placebo injections. - Immediate-presumably allergic-reactions (e.g., hives, angioedema, allergic asthma, and systemic anaphylaxis) rarely occur after influenza vaccination.
+These reactions probably result from hypersensitivity to some vaccine component; most reactions likely are caused by residual egg protein.
 Although current influenza vaccines contain only a small quantity of egg protein, this protein can induce immediate hypersensitivity reactions among persons who have severe egg allergy.
 Persons who have developed hives, have had swelling of the lips or tongue, or have experienced acute respiratory distress or collapse after eating eggs should consult a physician for appropriate evaluation to help determine if vaccine should be administered.
-Persons with documented immunoglobulin E (IgE)-mediated hypersensitivity to eggs-including those who have had occupational asthma or other allergic responses due to exposure to egg protein-might also be at increased risk for reactions from influenza vaccine, and similar consultation should be considered.
-The protocol for influenza vaccination developed by Murphy and Strunk may be considered for patients who have egg allergies and medical conditions that place them at increased risk for influenza-associated complications (Murphy and Strunk, 1985).
+Persons who have documented immunoglobulin E (IgE)-mediated hypersensitivity to eggs-including those who have had occupational asthma or other allergic responses due to exposure to egg protein-might also be at increased risk for reactions from influenza vaccine, and similar consultation should be considered.
+The protocol for influenza vaccination published by Murphy and Strunk in 1985 may be considered for patients who have egg allergies and medical conditions that place them at increased risk for influenza-associated complications.

 Hypersensitivity reactions to any vaccine component can occur.
 Although exposure to vaccines containing thimerosal can lead to induction of hypersensitivity, most patients do not develop reactions to thimerosal when administered as a component of vaccines-even when patch or intradermal tests for thimerosal indicate hypersensitivity.
-When reported, hypersensitivity to thimerosal has usually consisted of local, delayed-type hypersensitivity reactions.
+When reported, hypersensitivity to thimerosal usually has consisted of local, delayed-type hypersensitivity reactions.